Array programming: Concepts of array

 The fundamental idea behind array programming is that operations apply at once to an entire set of values.
 This makes it a high-level programming model as it allows the programmer to think and operate on whole aggregates of data, without having to resort to explicit loops of individual scalar operations.

 Kenneth E. Iverson described the rationale behind array programming (actually referring to APL) as follows:

 The basis behind array programming and thinking is to find and exploit the properties of data where individual elements are similar or adjacent.
 Unlike object orientation which implicitly breaks down data to its constituent parts (or scalar quantities), array orientation looks to group data and apply a uniform handling.

 Function rank is an important concept to array programming languages in general, by analogy to tensor rank in mathematics: functions that operate on data may be classified by the number of dimensions they act on.
 Ordinary multiplication, for example, is a scalar ranked function because it operates on zero-dimensional data (individual numbers).
 The cross product operation is an example of a vector rank function because it operates on vectors, not scalars.
 Matrix multiplication is an example of a 2-rank function, because it operates on 2-dimensional objects (matrices).
 Collapse operators reduce the dimensionality of an input data array by one or more dimensions.
 For example, summing over elements collapses the input array by 1 dimension.

 Uses

 Array programming is very well suited to implicit parallelization; a topic of much research nowadays.
 Further, Intel and compatible CPUs developed and produced after 1997 contained various instruction set extensions, starting from MMX and continuing through SSSE3 and 3DNow!, which include rudimentary SIMD array capabilities.
+This has continued into the 2020s with instruction sets such as AVX-512, making modern CPUs sophisticated vector processors.
 Array processing is distinct from parallel processing in that one physical processor performs operations on a group of items simultaneously while parallel processing aims to split a larger problem into smaller ones (MIMD) to be solved piecemeal by numerous processors.
-Processors with two or more cores are increasingly common today.
+Processors with multiple cores and GPUs with thousands of general computing cores are common as of 2023.

 Languages

-The canonical examples of array programming languages are Fortran, APL, and J. Others include: A+, Analytica, Chapel, IDL, Julia, K, Klong, Q, MATLAB, GNU Octave, PDL, R, S-Lang, SAC, Nial, ZPL, Futhark, and TI-BASIC.
+The canonical examples of array programming languages are Fortran, APL, and J. Others include: A+, Analytica, Chapel, IDL, Julia, K, Klong, Q, MATLAB, GNU Octave, Scilab, FreeMat, Perl Data Language (PDL), R, Raku, S-Lang, SAC, Nial, ZPL, Futhark, and TI-BASIC.